moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 3. `getTransfer` is a helper function that extracts and decodes ERC-20 `Transfer` event data from a log entry.
 It constructs and returns a `TransferEvent` object, which includes details such as the transaction ID, block number, sender and receiver addresses, and the amount transferred. `getTransfer` is called at the time of storing the relevant transfer events into the array of transfers

-4. `processTransfers` enriches the transfer data and then inserts these records into a typeorm database using the `ctx.store` methods.
-The account model, while not strictly necessary, allows us to introduce another entity in the schema to demonstrate working with multiple entities in your Squid.
+4. `processTransfers` enriches the transfer data and then inserts these records into a TypeORM database using the `ctx.store` methods.
+The account model, while not strictly necessary, allows us to introduce another entity in the schema to demonstrate working with multiple entities in your Squid

 5. `getAccount` is a helper function that manages the retrieval and creation of account objects.
 Given an account ID and a map of existing accounts, it returns the corresponding account object.
 If the account doesn't exist in the map, it creates a new one, adds it to the map, and then returns it.